en_USEnglish

 The link rel=”canonical” tag

-The is inserted in the HTML header of a web page to indicate the canonical URL.
-When search engines crawl the page, they recognize this tag and understand that the specified URL should be treated as the reference version.
+The is inserted into the HTML header of a web page to indicate the canonical URL.
+When search engines crawl the page, they recognize this tag and understand that the specified URL should be treated as the authoritative version.

 Choosing the canonical URL

-Selecting the right canonical URL generally depends on the content and purpose of your pages.
-You should choose the URL that most closely represents the subject of the content, and the one you want users and search engines to favor.
+Selecting the correct canonical URL generally depends on the content and purpose of your pages.
+You should choose the URL that most accurately represents the content's topic and the one you want users and search engines to prioritize.

 Search engines' understanding of canonical URLs

-Search engines interpret canonical URLs as guidelines, not as absolute commands.
-They take these guidelines into account when deciding which version of a page to index and rank.
-However, if canonicalization is poorly implemented, they may choose to ignore the canonical tag.
+Search engines interpret canonical URLs as directives, but not as absolute commands.
+They consider these directives when deciding which version of a page to index and rank.
+However, if canonicalization is implemented poorly, they may choose to ignore the canonical tag.

 Implementing canonical URLs